this-josh/felling/README.md

 felling.configure(log_file_name = 'logs_for_foo')
 ```

-When configuring a custom file name for the log file can be passed
+When configuring, a custom log file name can be passed

 ### `file_log_level` and `std_log_level`